Altpapier/Skyblock-Item-Emojis/README.md

 In the `emojisV2.json` file there are all emojis by their skyblock id.
 You can also choose between `normal` and `enchanted` emojis.
 Both keys will be provided on every skyblock id but only items that can be enchanted (armor, swords, pickaxes, ...) or have the enchantment glint applied without being enchanted actually have a enchanted version of the emoji.
 We provide both keys to make it easier for you to implement the emojis into your project.
 Pets, runes and potions work in a different way.

-You can get a link to an emoji by adding the item id to the end of this url: https://cdn.discordapp.com/emojis/ID
+You can get a link to an emoji by adding the discord emoji Id to the end of this URL: https://cdn.discordapp.com/emojis/EMOJI_ID

 _Example: (Item ID: `ROGUE_SWORD`)_